 Monday (Day 2)

-After exercise and before breakfast, we gather to make a 'circle'.
+After exercise and before breakfast, we gather to make a circle.
 This, in fact, is done prior to every meal.
 The participants use this as a moment to reflect, consider others, and generally develop and hold positive thoughts.
-Then, its over to the counter to pick up a big slice of watermelon, or, for those on the 'hypo' (glycemic) diet, a small salad.
-This will be the routine for the next three weeks, with a few notable exceptions: i.e., a 3 day juice fast during the first week, with oranges on Saturdays and strawberries on Sundays.
+Then, it's over to the counter to pick up a big slice of watermelon, or, for those on the 'hypo' (glycemic) diet, a small salad.
+This will be the routine for the next three weeks, with a few notable exceptions: a 3-day juice fast during the first week, with oranges on Saturdays and strawberries on Sundays.

-After breakfast I run to my room for a quick shower, and head for the community room for our first class as 'First Weekers'.
+After breakfast I run to my room for a quick shower, and head for the community room for our first class as 'First Week-ers'.
 They don't waste time on the incidentals.
-You learn the program basics, and how to get on with it.
+You learn the program basics and how to get on with it.
 The instructors are intelligent, compassionate, and no nonsense.
-They have years of experience with this program, and know its difficulties and benefits.
+They have years of experience with this program and know its difficulties and benefits.
 Lots of the people there are new to the ideas presented, and there are some interesting questions.
-The biggest come with the introduction of 'E's and 'Is', that is, enemas and implants.
+The biggest come with the introduction of "E's and 'I's" (enemas and implants).
 We'll talk about that later.